-Malika Sqalli is a multicultural and multilingual artist who uses photography as a medium which shows “reality” in new ways, or, as the great critic John Berger put it, her images are a way of “catching the frame between the frame.”
+Malika Sqalli is a multicultural and multilingual artist who uses photography as a medium which shows “reality” in new ways, or, as the great critic John Berger put it, her images are a way of “catching the frame between the frame”, and that frame can be an idea or an emotion in the mind that she constructs in her images.
 Her photos (she also uses mixed media and animation) are a way of asking questions about the world and inspiring people with visual answers.
-Her photos are at once a form of international communication, full of anthropological, geographic, and human elements that become part of a visual education
+Her photos are at once a form of internal and international communication, full of anthropological, geographic, and human elements that become part of a visual education

 1996-2000 Ecoles des Beaux Arts Montpellier